TristanCantatGaudin/gen-ai-ollama/README.md

           context length      131072
           embedding length    3584
           quantization        Q4_K_M

         Capabilities
           completion

         Parameters
           stop    "<｜begin▁of▁sentence｜>"
           stop    "<｜end▁of▁sentence｜>"
           stop    "<｜User｜>"
           stop    "<｜Assistant｜>"

         License
           MIT License
           Copyright (c) 2023 DeepSeek

 On HuggingFace this model is available under `DeepSeek-R1-Distill-Qwen-7B`, which makes it more obvious that it is a distillated version of the open-source model Qwen (specifically, Qwen2.5-Math-7B), fine-tuned using DeepSeek-R1 data.
+It is a reasoning model, which means it provides its full chain of thoughts.